 Isabelle Baconguis, Ph.D.

 Isabelle Baconguis graduated from the University of Pennsylvania with a B.A. in Biochemistry in 2005.
 She remained at the University of Pennsylvania for two years studying glutamate receptors.
 She joined the Neuroscience Graduate Program at OHSU in 2007.
 During her doctoral research at the Vollum Institute, she studied acid sensing ion channels (ASICs), members of the superfamily of amiloride-sensitive and Na+-selective trimeric ion channels.
 Using a combination of x-ray crystallography and electrophysiology, she exploited toxin-dependent modulation of ASIC function to elaborate molecular mechanisms of gating, selectivity and ion channel block.
-She joined the Vollum Insitute as a Vollum Fellow in 2013.
+She joined the Vollum Insitute as a Vollum Fellow in 2013 and was promoted to Assistant Scientist in 2016.

 Summary of Current Research